-Alyson Hannigan Reveals Her Craziest Potty-Training Moment and How She’s Prepping Her Daughter for Baby #2
+Alyson Hannigan Reveals Her Craziest Potty-Training Moment

 The How I Met Your Mother and American Reunion star dishes to The Bump's deputy editor, Elena Donovan Mauer.
 Photo: Joe Kohen